What are the Advantages and Benefits of a VPN?Posted July 17, 2018, 10:26 a.m. by Emil S.

 Connecting to a Remote Network

 A VPN allows you to access a remote network anonymously.
 For instance, you could be too far away from the office, but you desire to obtain some company data.
 With a VPN, you can remotely access the company data easily and achieve your objectives.
 The VPNs encryption also hides your IP address.
 You could be surfing from Germany, but your VPN provider is in France or any other country.
 Your IP address that will be displayed is France’s rather than your actual Internet Service Provider’s.

 Securing a Wi-Fi Hotspot

 If you have a VPN, you will be immune to hackers who may want to access your data via WiFi hotspot (no matter how creepy they maybe).
-Even if the hacker entices you and coerces you into connecting to an “evil twin” network, he won’t stand a chance of stealing your data as VPN entirely encrypts it.
+Even if the hacker entices you and coerces you into connecting to an “evil twin” network, he won’t stand a chance of stealing your data as the VPN entirely encrypts it.

-With a Virtual Private Network, you will be able to download movies, videos, music and different files from the Internet without restrictions.
+With a Virtual Private Network, you will be able to download movies, videos, music, and different files from the Internet without restrictions.
 The VPN protects you from all possible lawsuits about copyright infringement.

 Since VPN allows you to hide your IP address, it means you can browse the Internet and gain access to different sites with the utmost confidentiality.
 The good thing about it is that you can achieve this on any laptop or a connected mobile phone.

-Using a VPN is legal
+Using a VPN is Legal

 Yes, VPN service is legal in most countries.
 However, you should note that in most EU countries, the government requires VPN providers to retain users’ browsing history over a given period.